-A market participant that intends for a registered facility to operate in a segregated mode of operation shall continue to provide dispatch data and an outage request20 for that registered facility for each dispatch hour during which a registered facility will or is intended to operate in segregated mode of operation.
+Knowing that SMO can be recalled at any time for reliability, a market participant who intends for a registered facility to operate in an SMO shall continue to provide dispatch data and an outage request20 for that registered facility for each dispatch hour during which a registered facility will or is intended to operate in SMO.

-When submitting requests for segregated mode of operation, market participants will use the outage process described in Market Manual 7.3: Outage Management.
+When submitting requests for SMO, market participants will use the outage process described in Market Manual 7.3: Outage Management.
 Along with submitting an outage request for the facilities that are intended to operate in segregated mode, market participants are required to notify the IESO by phone of the request submitted.

-The IESO shall make a decision regarding the Request For Segregation and notify the relevant generator of such decision as soon as practicable but no later than such time that allows the transmitter a minimum of 90 minutes (or such lesser time as agreed to by the transmitter) to switch any applicable equipment or facilities required to permit implementation of the segregated mode of operation (MR Ch.
+The IESO shall make a decision regarding the request for segregation and notify the relevant generator of such decision as soon as practicable but no later than such time that allows the transmitter a minimum of 90 minutes (or such lesser time as agreed to by the transmitter) to switch any applicable equipment or facilities required to permit implementation of the SMO (MR Ch.
 7, App.
 7.7, Sec.
 1.3.4).

-If the IESO approves the request, it shall:
+If the SMO request is approved, the IESO shall: